Hypocoercivity in Phi-entropy for the Linear Relaxation Boltzmann Equation on the Torus: Introduction

 \section{Introduction}

 In this paper we constructively prove convergence to equilibrium for the linear relaxation Boltzmann equation on the torus in relative entropy.
-We also look at other entropy functionals, the $p$-entropies.
-The equation is Where $f=f(t,x,v) : \mathbb{R}_{+} \times \mathbb{T}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$ and $\lambda$ is a positive constant.
+We also look at other entropy functionals, the $\Phi$-entropies specifically $p$-entropies.
+The equation is where $f=f(t,x,v) : \mathbb{R}_{+} \times \mathbb{T}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$ and $\lambda$ is a positive constant.
 We always consider $f$ to be a probability density so it is positive and of mass one, this is well known to be preserved by the equation.
-The operator $\tilde{\Pi}$ is defined by The equilibrium state of this equation is $\mu(x,v) = \mathcal{M}(v) \times 1$.
+It is straightforward to show that this equation is well posed in $L^1$.
+The operator $\tilde{\Pi}$ is defined by The equilibrium state of this equation is $\mu(x,v) = \mathcal{M}(v)$.
 We give two separate notations here to emphasize when we consider it as a function of $v$ alone or a function of $x$ and $v$.
 We will always work in terms of $h=f/\mu$ which satisfies, here we define $\Pi$ by So the function $\Pi h$ does not depend on $v$.

-We want to study the convergence to equilibrium for solutions to this equations in relative entropy, $H$, and Fisher information, $I$, of $f$ to $\mu$.
+We want to study the convergence to equilibrium for solutions to equation \eqref{eq:bigeqf} in relative entropy, $H$, and Fisher information, $I$, of $f$ to $\mu$.
 Studying the relative entropy has been an important way of showing convergence to equilibrium for kinetic equations since Boltzmann's $H$-theorem \cite{B64}.
 Fisher information was introduced into kinetic theory by McKean to study convergence to equilibrium for a caricature of the Boltzmann equation \cite{M66}.
 These quantities are defined in terms of $h = f/\mu$, and are